 E62 BME 506 Seminar in Imaging Science and Engineering

 This seminar course consists of a series of tutorial lectures on Imaging Science and Engineering with emphasis on applications of imaging technology.
 Students are exposed to a variety of imaging applications that vary depending on the semester, but may include multispectral remote sensing, astronomical imaging, microscopic imaging, ultrasound imaging, and tomographic imaging.
 Guest lecturers come from several parts of the university.
 This course is required of all students in the Imaging Science and Engineering program; the only requirement is attendance.
-This course is graded pass/fail.
-Prerequisite: admission to Imaging Science and Engineering program.
+This course is graded Pass/Fail.
+Prerequisite: Admission to Imaging Science and Engineering Program.
+Same as E81 CSE 596 (when offered) and E62 BME 506.

 Same as E35 ESE 596